Brand Voice Clarity: Redemption Through Visibility

 Edelman’s 2025 Trust Barometer special report on brand trust frames a shift in what people expect from brands: relevance that feels real to their lives.
 2025 Edelman Trust Barometer — Special Report: Brand Trust.

+Redemption comes from committing to a voice you can sustain.
+Louder online volume without that commitment collapses fast.
 It means choosing to be the brand that says something real and keeps saying it.
 It means building language your team can repeat without going quiet.
 It means making your message clear enough to quote, consistent enough to trust, and brave enough to lead.

-That’s brand voice clarity in motion.
+That is brand voice clarity in motion.

 The Final Riff